 Determining Adjustments for Shoulders

 The good news is that your shoulder measurement doesn't change much over the years because it is determined by your bone structure.
 If you take a few minutes now, you will know how you should adjust patterns in the future.
 For any pattern, you could pin the pattern tissue together and try it on to check for the adjustment.
-But you can also use this method explained by Barbara Weiland to determine how much you should adjust most patterns:
+But you can also use this step-by-step method explained by Barbara Weiland to determine how much you should adjust most patterns:

 - Find a basic fit pattern offered by commercial pattern companies.